🔑 Key Takeaways

 Sports Performance

-Sermorelin has attracted serious interest from athletes and active men who want an edge without the legality issues of HGH.
+Sermorelin has attracted serious interest from active men who want an edge without the complications of exogenous HGH.
 Better recovery, improved body composition, and enhanced connective tissue integrity all translate directly to performance.

-Endurance athletes often report improvements in VO2-adjacent markers — better aerobic capacity, faster recovery between hard sessions, and reduced injury frequency.
-Strength athletes see better recovery between heavy training days and, over time, better hypertrophy response.
+Endurance athletes report improvements in aerobic capacity and faster recovery between sessions.
+Strength athletes see better recovery between heavy training days and improved hypertrophy response over time.

 Libido

 Sermorelin is not a testosterone booster.
-It won't directly raise your T levels.
-But the indirect path to improved libido is real and well-reported by men using it.
+It won't directly raise T levels.
+But the indirect path to improved libido is real and consistently reported.

-Here's the chain: sermorelin → higher GH/IGF-1 → better sleep quality → improved body composition → reduced cortisol → and a general hormonal environment that's more conducive to healthy testosterone function.
-IGF-1 also has some direct effects on gonadal tissue, though the research here is still developing.
+The chain: sermorelin → higher GH/IGF-1 → better sleep → improved body composition → reduced cortisol → hormonal environment more conducive to healthy testosterone function.
+IGF-1 also has some direct effects on gonadal tissue, though the data here is still developing.

-The men who report the biggest libido improvements are usually the ones who were also sleeping poorly and carrying excess body fat — both of which suppress testosterone.
-Fix the sleep and the body composition, and libido often follows without any direct testosterone intervention.
+The men who report the biggest libido improvements are usually the ones who were sleeping poorly and carrying excess body fat — both of which suppress testosterone.
+Fix the sleep and body composition, and libido often follows without direct testosterone intervention.

-If your main goal is testosterone optimization, sermorelin alone may not be enough.
+If testosterone optimization is your main goal, sermorelin alone may not be enough compared to TRT.
 But as part of a broader protocol — especially combined with sleep hygiene and resistance training — the libido benefits are consistent and meaningful.
-See our sermorelin dosage guide for protocol details.

 Typical Male Dosing

 Most men use 200–300mcg per injection, administered subcutaneously before bed.
-Some protocols go up to 500mcg, particularly for men who are more significantly GH-deficient or who are using sermorelin for performance purposes.
+Some protocols go up to 500mcg for men who are more significantly GH-deficient or using sermorelin for performance purposes.

 Sermorelin for Women: What to Expect